binxio/aws-cfn-update/README.md

 # lambda-inline-code - updates the inline code of an AWS::Lambda::Function resource.

-Update the inline code of a AWS::Lambda::Function to include the content of the specified file.
+Update the inline code of an AWS::Lambda::Function to include the content of the specified file.
 It changes:

 ```